gleam-lang/website/cheatsheets/gleam-for-php-users.md

 Type hints can be used to optionally annotate function arguments and return types.

-Discrepancies between type hints and actual values at runtime do not prevent interpretation of the code.
+//TODO check if runtime won't prevent, I think new versions do that Discrepancies between type hints and actual values at runtime do not prevent interpretation of the code.
 Static code analysers (IDE tooling, type checkers like `phpstan`) will be required to detect those errors.